 Irene Merker Rosenberg Scholars are named in honor of the late Professor Rosenberg who taught at the University of Houston Law Center for 35 years.
 Professor Rosenberg was a leader in the field of juvenile and children's rights.
 Scholars are selected on the basis of their demonstrated commitment to pursuing a career representing children's interests, prior experience in related areas, and academic achievement.

 B.S., University of Houston - Downtown

-Mykal Peterson is a current third-year law student at the University of Houston Law Center (UHLC).
-Mykal also serves as a Research Assistant and Irene Rosenberg Scholar for the Center of Children, Law & Policy at UHLC, a Street Law Instructor for the Harris County Juvenile Detention Center, a Student Representative on the UHLC Honor Board, and a Member of the Black Law Student Association.
+Mykal Peterson is a current fourth-year JD/MBA candidate at the University of Houston Law Center.
+Mykal also serves as a Law Clerk for the 281st Harris County Civil District Court, a Research Assistant and Irene Rosenberg Scholar for the Center of Children, Law & Policy at UH Law Center, a Competitor on UH Law Center’s Interscholastic National Mock Trial Team, a Student Representative on the UH Law Center Honor Board, and a Part-time Representative for the Black Law Student Association.
 Mykal is a first-generation college student and law student from a single mother household of six children.
-Mykal is a father and enjoys cooking, running, and writing fictional stories.
+Mykal is a father and enjoys cooking, running, collecting digital sports cards, and writing fictional stories.